visualregressiontesting/visual-regression-workshop/lessons/03_testing_suite/01_setup.md

 npm install --save-dev mocha
 ```

-Now that you're using Mocha, you'll need to use it to run your tests.
-To do so, update your `package.json` file's `test` script to be `mocha webdrivercss/*.js -t 60000`.

 ## Assignment

 1. Run `npm install --save chai` from the project root in the command line.